Secteur Environment Eurogroup Consulting

 Strategic and regulatory changes

-- Analysing the impacts of regulatory changes on the business and business models of companies in the waste-treatment and recycling sector.
+- Analyzing the impacts of regulatory changes and business models of companies in the waste-treatment and recycling sector.

 - Increasing the value of standard environmental trades by developing innovation projects.